 It's hard to imagine life without electricity.
 In our homes, we rely on it to power our lights, appliances and electronics.
 Many of us also use electricity to provide our homes with hot water, heat and air conditioning.
 There are many ways you can use less electricity right now!

 What you can do

-- Set your home’s thermostat a few degrees lower.
+- Set your home’s thermostat a few degrees lower on cold days (or higher on hot days).
 For each one-degree change, your family can save up to 5 percent on your home’s heating and cooling costs!